godotengine/godot-docs/classes/class_animationplayer.rst

 - :ref:`PackedStringArray<class_PackedStringArray>` **get_queue** **(** **)**

-Returns a list of the animation names that are currently queued to play.
+Returns a list of the animation keys that are currently queued to play.

 ----